 - Add the olive oil and diced onions to a large heavy-bottomed pot.
 I use a 4-quart Staub.

 - Cook over medium-high heat until the onions are golden brown.

 - Add the flour to the butter and onions.
 Heat until bubbly and thick.

 - Bring the soup to a boil and then reduce heat.

 - Use an immersion blender and blend the soup until it is creamy.

 - Add two tablespoons of butter to a skillet and allow it to melt on medium heat.

-- Add two sliced of bread to the pan and then top with cheddar and gruyere.
+- Add two slices of sourdough bread to the pan and then top them with sliced cheddar and gruyere cheeses.